 For further information please visit The Valuation Office Website.

 The right to appeal to the Valuation Tribunal arises following the fixing of a valuation by the Commissioner of Valuation on a commercial property.
 If dissatisfied with the valuation, an appeal can be made to the Valuation Tribunal but must be done within 28 calendar days of the date of your Final Revaluation Certificate issued by the Valuation Office.

 It is very important to note that the Valuation Tribunal and the Commissioner of Valuation/Valuation Office are separate bodies, independent of each other.
 The role of the Valuation Tribunal is to hear appeals against decisions of the Commissioner.

 To Make an Appeal

 To make an appeal, complete the Revaluation Online Appeal form and submit it to Valuation Tribunal within the statutory time limit along with the appropriate fee, that is within 28 days of the date of your Final Revaluation Certificate issued by the Valuation Office.

 Remember to read the Guidelines for Completion of Notice of Appeal before completing the form.

-Following the implementation of the National Payments Plan (NPP) by all Civil Service bodies, from 1st of January 2022 the Valuation Tribunal no longer accepts cheques as payment (from January 1st 2022).
-Payment must be made through our online appeal form or over the phone by means of a debit or credit card, or by the Electronic Funds Transfer.
+Following the implementation of the National Payments Plan by all Civil Service bodies, from 1st of January 2022 the Valuation Tribunal no longer accepts cheques and bank drafts as payment of appeal fees.
+Payments must be made electronically, through the online appeal form or over the phone by means of a debit or credit card, or by the Electronic Funds Transfer.